DillonSteyl/SCIE1000/Week 8/README.md

 Old exercises will be kept until we are sure if we don't need them.
 The graphs can be repurposed tho.

-Write your name next to the topic if you are currently covering it.
+Write your name next to the topic if you are currently writing it or plan to very soon.
 Write DONE to the left of the topic if it has already been covered.

 Things to be covered:
 1. Make a graph show up with a single point (Discuss the plot function with three arguments (two single numbers and a marker), and the show function).